neondatabase/website/content/docs/extensions/pg_partman.md

 ## Conclusion

-By leveraging `pg_partman`, you can significantly enhance PostgreSQL's native partitioning functionality, particularly for large-scale and time-series datasets.
-The extension simplifies partition management, automates retention/archival tasks, and improves query performance.
+By leveraging `pg_partman`, you can significantly enhance the native partitioning functionality of Postgres, particularly for large-scale and time-series datasets.
+The extension simplifies partition management, automates retention and archival tasks, and improves query performance.

 ## Reference